 The knee joint is the largest joint in the human body, and the joint most commonly affected by arthritis.
 Knowing about knee anatomy can help people understand how knee arthritis develops and sometimes causes pain.

 The knee joint is a hinge joint, meaning it allows the leg to extend and bend back and forth with minimal side-to-side motion.
 It is comprised of bones, cartilage, ligaments, tendons, and other tissues.

 Three bones meet and move against each other at the knee joint:

-- The knee is located where the femur (thigh bone) meets with the tibia (shin bone).
+- The bottom of the femur (thigh bone) meets with top of the tibia (shin bone)

-- The kneecap, called the patella, sits along a groove at the bottom end of the thigh bone.
+- The patella (kneecap) glides along a grove located at the bottom and front of the femur

 - Knee Anatomy

 A knee meniscus is a thick pad of cartilage located between the femur and tibia.
 There are two menisci in each knee:

 - The medial meniscus, which is located on the inside of the knee.

 - The lateral meniscus, located on the outer side of the knee.